 1  power metal film resistor with inductance lower 30 nH and peak power capability,

-LISN defined in 5.2.4,
+LISN defined in 5.2.4, or 1 to 10 mF capacitor,

 Switching device, fast bounce-free power switch, or an actual power-controller except if the ON/OFF command is implemented in the EUT.

+1 A typical example of fast bounce-free power switch is a mercury relay.
+An electronic switch can be used instead, to avoid using mercury.

+2 If used, the power-controller represents the central protection actually used on the power bus of the space segment element of interest, for example a LCL.

 Setup

 ECSS-E-ST-20-07_0080175